platformio/platformio-core/docs/ide/atom.rst

 PlatformIO IDE for Atom
 =======================

-`Atom <https://atom.io>`_ is a text editor that's modern, approachable, yet hackable to the core—a tool you can customize to do anything but also use productively without ever touching a config file.

 PlatformIO IDE for `Atom <https://atom.io>`_ is the missing integrated development environment which provides comprehensive facilities for IoT development: